nishijain7/computer-networkslab/README.md

 8. To simulate and study sliding window protocol 3

 9. To Simulate and study of Go Back N Protocol

+10. Implement simple ESS and with transmitting nodes in wire-less LAN by simulation and determine the performance with respect to transmission of packets.

+  11.Implement and study the performance of GSM on NS2

+  12.Implement and study the performance of CDMA on NS2